|Elliott Sound Products||AN-011|

 The 4-20mA current loop signalling protocol has been with us for many years, and despite all the digital advances remains popular.
 It has one particular characteristic that makes it very suitable for hostile environments, and (within sensible limits) it is immune to the distance from the transmitter or sender and the receiver.
 Cable can be added or removed without affecting the accuracy - a unique feature for analogue interfaces.
 It only needs 2 wires to work, because the power and signal use the same pair of wires.

 Digital interfaces can be used of course, but how many can operate cheerfully with hundreds of metres of cable?
 The cable itself may be anything from a telephone wire twisted pair through to a length of twin mains cable that "just happened to be handy".
 Because the minimum current is 4mA (representing zero input), the system is self-monitoring.
-Should a fault develop, it is immediately apparent because the current will be out-of-range ... zero for a break, or exceeding 20mA if there is a short.
+Should a fault develop, it is immediately apparent because the current will be out-of-range ... zero for a break, or exceeding 20mA if there is a short to some other voltage source.

 4-20mA is the standard current loop, but there are also others that have been used over the years.
 Various manufacturers have come up with their own variants, but none of these can be considered standard.

 There are also measurement microphones that use a 4mA current loop, but this is a completely different arrangement.
 These microphones are supplied with a fixed current of 4mA, and it does not change with variations of signal level.
-If there is enough interest, this will be covered by a separate application note.
+If there is enough interest, this is covered in some detail in Project 134 - 4mA Current Loop Microphone.

 The general arrangement of a 4-20mA interface is shown below.
 The receiver is simply any device that can measure the voltage across a resistor, and may be analogue or digital.
 The sense resistor is typically between 100 and 500 ohms, but in many cases 250 ohms is considered 'standard'.
 125 ohms is also a common sense resistor value, but it really depends on the receiver electronics.